The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train providers||Avanti West Coast, Cross Country or First Transpennine Express|

-Trains from Birmingham to Edinburgh cover the 244 miles (394 km) long journey taking on average 4 h 3 min with our travel partners like Avanti West Coast, Cross Country or First Transpennine Express.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £68, but the average price of train tickets is £96.
+Trains from Birmingham to Edinburgh cover the 244 miles (394 km) long trip taking on average 4 h 1 min with our travel partners like Avanti West Coast, Cross Country or First Transpennine Express.
+Normally, there are 10 trains operating per day, including direct services available.
+While the average ticket price for this journey costs around £80, you can find the cheapest train ticket for as low as £50.
 Travellers depart most frequently from Birmingham New Street and arrive in Edinburgh Waverley.

-CrossCountry is a fast speed train company in the United Kingdom and for your next train from Birmingham to Edinburgh you can choose between Standard Class and First Class tickets on Omio.
+CrossCountry is a fast speed train company in the United Kingdom and for your next train between Birmingham and Edinburgh you can choose between Standard Class and First Class tickets on Omio.

 There are close to 40 trains from Birmingham to Edinburgh each weekday.
 For most, the journey takes between four and five hours to complete, however, some journeys require transfers and may take longer to complete.
 Four operators work this route, with CrossCountry offering the most direct trips, and Avanti West Coast's trips being the fastest and the cheapest.